- Home›

 How should Absorbable Sutures be used?

-To use absorbable sutures, start by ensuring that a sterile environment and the necessary instruments are prepared.
+- Start by ensuring that a sterile environment and the necessary instruments are prepared.

-Hold the needle holder firmly and grasp the suture needle near its midpoint.
-Begin by inserting the needle into the tissue, making sure to maintain a proper angle and depth according to the specific wound and tissue type.
-Pull the needle through the tissue until the suture material is evenly distributed on both sides of the wound.
+- Begin by inserting the needle into the tissue, making sure to maintain a proper angle and depth according to the specific wound and tissue type.

-Use the needle holder to tie a knot, ensuring that it is secure but not overly tight.
-Trim the excess suture material, leaving an appropriate length for proper wound closure.
+- Use the needle holder to tie a knot, ensuring that it is secure but not overly tight.

 Repeat the process for additional sutures as needed, ensuring proper spacing and tension for optimal wound closure.